kekyo/chibicc-cil-toolchain/README.md

 This is named "CABI (chibicc application binary interface) specification."

+CABI only applies if the function can be referenced from an external assembly.
+If the scope of the function is not `public`, it cannot be referenced from external assemblies and is not CABI compliant.

 ### Call external method

 Simply specify a .NET method with full name and parameter types:

 ```
-.function void main
+.function public void main
     ldstr "Hello world"
     call System.Console.WriteLine string
     ret
 ```

-The method you specify must be public, and could not refer method with any generic parameters.
+The .NET method you specify must be `public`, and could not refer method with any generic parameters.
 Instance methods can also be specified, but of course `this` reference must be pushed onto the evaluation stack.

 A list of parameter types is used to identify overloads.